Get a FREE ebook by joining our mailing list today!

-The Unbecoming of Mara Dyer
+A Reading Group Guide to The Unbecoming of Mara Dyer

 By Michelle Hodkin Discussion Questions

 What were your first impressions of Mara?
 How did your opinion of her change from the beginning of the book to the end?
 Can she be considered an "unreliable" narrator?
 Explain.

 2. What do you know about post-traumatic stress disorder?
 Do you think Mara is experiencing conditions associated with this disorder, and how so?
 Perhaps it's something else?
 Explain using specific examples from the book.